-The receivers are factory configured to automatically begin recording after the receiver is turned on.
-So really you don't need to ever use the Record button.
+iG3s receivers are factory configured to automatically begin recording after the receiver is turned on and tracking satellites.
+(You probably won't ever need to use the Record button.)

-If the receiver is recording data, pressing the Record button for two seconds the receiver toggles from collecting data, to not collecting data and closes the current occupation file.
+If the receiver is recording data, pressing the Record button for two seconds toggles the receiver from collecting data, to not collecting data and closes the current occupation file.
 The yellow Files LED will stop flashing when recording stops.

-When the receiver is not recording, pressing the record button again for two seconds will open a new observation file and begin collecting observation data (in a new file) again.
+When the receiver is not recording, pressing the record button again for two seconds will open a new observation file and begin collecting observation data.

 You can also use the Record button to check the collection state: